 If you have photovoltaic equipment it is very important that ARMS has your actual readings at least every six months.
 Therefore, it is advisable that you provide access to our meter reader.
 If this is not possible, you can send us your readings through e-mail at email@example.com or call our free phone on 8007 2222.
 It is important that you do so within 5 days of receiving a note that the meter reader visited your premises.

 If your actual readings are not available we will issue a bill in which we will only estimate your import consumption.
 You will not receive any form of FIT remuneration within this bill.
-It is your responsibility to make sure that your actual readings are made available to ARMS every six months, either by providing access to our meter reader, or by providing all the necessary details to us through e-mail at email@example.com (refer to 15.4 “I have photovoltaic equipment and I want to submit my readings through e-mail.
-Is this possible?”), or submit these on our Freephone 8007 2222within the stipulated time window of 5 working days from when the ‘meter reader NOT AT HOME note”.
+It is your responsibility to make sure that your actual readings are made available to ARMS every six months, either by providing access to our meter reader, or by providing all the necessary details to us through e-mail at firstname.lastname@example.org (refer to FAQ > My Utilities >.4 “I have photovoltaic equipment and I want to submit my readings through e-mail.
+Is this possible?”), or submit these on our Freephone 8007 2222 within the stipulated time window of 5 working days from when the ‘meter reader NOT AT HOME note”.